Santiago de Compostela, Spain

 This course is designed for emerging researchers interested in environmental sustainability and justice, and who are interested in bridging theoretical knowledge with praxis.
 This course might particularly appeal to emerging scholars who wish to develop their skills in pursuing collaborative research with communities or to researchers intending to use their training outside of academia, e.g. in NGOs, think tanks, or government agencies.

-Level: Primarily PhD students but MA/MPhil students & post-docs also welcome.
+Level: Primarily PhD and MA/MPhil students but post-docs also welcome!

 All disciplines are welcome but experience is required in reading advanced theoretical material from the humanities and social sciences in English.